 Overview

-Being generally applicable, the requirements stated in this section apply throughout and are not repeated in the sections relating to specific topics.
+Being generally applicable, the requirements stated in this clause apply throughout and are not repeated in the clauses relating to specific topics.

-Explosive systems and devices use energetic materials (explosives, propellants, powder) initiated by mechanical, electrical, thermal, or optical stimuli, for unique (single shot) functions e.g. solid booster initiation, structure cutting, stage distancing, pressurized venting, stage neutralisation, valve opening or closing, release of solar arrays, antennas, booms, covers and instruments.
+Explosive subsystem and devices use energetic materials (explosives, propellants, powder) initiated by mechanical, electrical, thermal, or optical stimuli, for unique (single shot) functions e.g. solid booster initiation, structure cutting, stage distancing, pressurized venting, stage neutralisation, valve opening or closing, release of solar arrays, antennas, booms, covers and instruments.

-The properties of the initiator govern the major part of the behaviour of the system.
+The properties of the initiator govern the major part of the behaviour of the subsystem.

 The requirements for initiators and their derivatives, such as cartridges and detonators, are defined in specific requirements related to the specific types.

-Properties of explosive components and systems, which cannot be covered by requirements for the initiators alone, are defined in specific requirements relating to the types of actuator.
+Properties of explosive components and subsystem, which cannot be covered by requirements for the initiators alone, are defined in specific requirements relating to the types of explosively actuated device or pyromechanisms.

-Other components of the explosive system, which can be tested and do not need specific requirements, are subject to the general technical and product assurance requirements.
+Other components of the explosive subsystem, which can be tested and do not need specific requirements, are subject to the general technical and product assurance requirements.
 Detailed aspects of these components are included where they have a significant influence on the success of the system.

 single-shot items can never be tested in advance.
 Particular care is needed in their development, qualification, procurement and use.
 Explosive components are not governed by the institutional component control organisations.